Sh3b0/pft/README.md

 ### 3. About us screen.
 Information about the team of developers behind this amazing tool is detailed here.
-Feel free to check stalk them :)
+Feel free to check and contact us!

 ## Frameworks and technology used
 - Python flask for backend, REST API.